YazdanZ/Telegram-Nordic/README.md

 # telegram-nord-theme
 A nord theme for telegram desktop

-This repo contains a nord (https://github.com/arcticicestudio/nord) based theme for telegram desktop.
+This repo contains a nord (https://github.com/arcticicestudio/nord) based theme for Telegram Desktop.
 This theme uses the Nord color palette
 .